ritam-student/zerodha-UI-clone/README.md

-# This is a UI clone of zerodha
+# This is an UI clone of zerodha

 ### For large screen
 [![image of the website for large screen](./images/zerodhaLL.png)]